Rohit699/Churn_Prediction-Retention-Dashboard/README.md

 Telecom companies lose millions due to customer churn.
 This end-to-end project predicts which customers are most likely to leave.
-This project main goal is to create an entire ETL process in a database & a Power BI dashboard to utilize the Customer Data and acheive below goals:
+This project main goal is to create an entire ETL process in a database & a Power BI dashboard to utilize the Customer Data and achieve below goals:

 -   **Analyze Customer Data** → Demographic,Geographic,Payment & Account Info,Services